 Ask anyone about the divorce rate for doctors, and you are likely to hear that doctors do, in fact, get divorced far more often than other professionals—and far more often than the general population.
 If you happen to be speaking about female physicians in particular, then that information is, at least partially, correct.
-Clichés to the contrary, divorce is actually less common among male physicians than for other professions.
+Clichés to the contrary, divorce is actually less common than for other professions.
 The speculation has long been that doctors keep long hours and have more stress and professional obligations than those in other professions, therefore this must create discord at home.
 A study published in The British Medical Journal calculated statistics from data gleaned from:

 - Nearly 50,000 physicians;